 Frequency of Intake

-Someone who has been taking too much Hydrocodone for months or years is understandably going to take longer to remove it from his or her system as compared to an individual who has only taken a few doses.
+Someone who has been taking too much of the painkiller for months or years is understandably going to take longer to remove it from his or her system as compared to an individual who has only taken a few doses.
 Frequent users of a specific drug can develop pharmacodynamic tolerance.
 This means that the usual concentration being used by normal people would yield less effect to a repeated user.

-Another factor that can affect the time it takes for a drug to be released from the system is the use of combinations like hydrocodone apap.
+Another factor that can affect the time it takes for a drug to be released from the system is the use of combinations like hydrocodone APAP.

 There are several ways to speed up the removal of this medication from the system.